micro-community/development/network.md

 - [ ] Intelligence is moving into the network - remove Advertise/Solicit from router
   - [x] Solicit
   - [ ] Advertise

+Fixes needed

+- [ ] On start a default route is returned by the network but when calling something we still get "route not found" so this default route is not used
+- [ ] Routes are not synced on start.
+Maybe because connect is not received.
+Maybe because the local node is not advertising any routes.
+- [ ] Route metrics are inaccurate as they're not modified before being synced like adverts were.